Accessibility links

 Russia convicts 2nd American journalist in secret trial

-A Russian court confirmed Monday that American journalist Alsu Kurmasheva was convicted in a closed-door trial seen widely as retaliatory.
+A Russian court confirmed Monday that American journalist Alsu Kurmasheva was convicted in a closed-door trial on charges seen widely as retaliatory.

-Kurmasheva, who works at VOA’s sister outlet Radio Free Europe/Radio Liberty, or RFE/RL in Prague, was sentenced Friday to six and a half years in prison for spreading false information about the Russian army, according to the website of the Supreme Court of Tatarstan.
+Kurmasheva, who works at VOA’s sister outlet Radio Free Europe/Radio Liberty, or RFE/RL, in Prague, was sentenced Friday to six and a half years in prison for spreading what Moscow views as false information about the Russian army, according to the website of the Supreme Court of Tatarstan.

 “This secret trial and conviction make a mockery of justice — the only just outcome is for Alsu to be immediately released from prison by her Russian captors,” RFE/RL president and CEO Stephen Capus said in a statement.
 “It’s beyond time for this American citizen, our dear colleague, to be reunited with her loving family.”

 The closed-door trial took place in the city of Kazan, where Kurmasheva has been jailed since October 2023.
-Kazan is about 500 miles, or 800 kilometers, east of Moscow.
+Kazan is about 800 kilometers east of Moscow.

-Kurmasheva, an editor for RFE/RL’s Tatar-Bashkir service, was initially accused of failing to register her American passport and failing to self-register as a so-called “foreign agent” as well as the charge of spreading false information about the military.
+Kurmasheva, an editor for RFE/RL’s Tatar-Bashkir Service, was initially accused of failing to register her American passport and failing to self-register as a so-called “foreign agent.”
+She was later charged with spreading what the Kremlin views as false information about the military.
+The charges carried a combined sentence of up to 15 years behind bars.

 The journalist and her employer have consistently rejected the charges against her.
 The U.S. government has also called for her immediate release.